Asymptotic symmetries of gravity in the gauge PDE approach

-Gauge symmetries of $(E_\Sigma,Q_\Sigma,T[1]\Sigma)$, i.e. vector fields on $E_\Sigma$ of the form $\commut{Q}{Y}|_{E_\Sigma}$ with $Y$ tangent to $E_\Sigma$, are considered trivial asymptotic symmetries. \end{definition} More explicitly, asymptotic symmetries are vertical vector fields that have the form $\commut{Q}{Y}$ with $Y$ vertical and are tangent to $E_\Sigma$.
+Gauge symmetries of $(E_\Sigma,Q_\Sigma,T[1]\Sigma)$, i.e. vector fields on $E_\Sigma$ of the form $\commut{Q}{Y}|_{E_\Sigma}$ with $Y$ tangent to $E_\Sigma$, are considered trivial asymptotic symmetries. \end{definition} More explicitly, asymptotic symmetries are vertical vector fields that are tangent to $E_\Sigma$ and have the form $\commut{Q}{Y}$ with $Y$ vertical.
 These are considered modulo vector fields vanishing on $E_\Sigma$.
-Vector fields $\commut{Q}{Y}$ with $Y$ tangent to $E_\Sigma$ are trivial (genuine gauge symmetries).
+Moreover, vector fields $\commut{Q}{Y}$ with $Y$ tangent to $E_\Sigma$ are genuine gauge symmetries and are therefore trivial.
 Asymptotic symmetries form a subalgebra of all symmetries of $(E_\Sigma,Q_\Sigma,T[1]\Sigma)$.

-An alternative would be to define asymptotic symmetries to be all symmetries of $(E_\Sigma,Q_\Sigma,T[1]\Sigma)$ modulo its own gauge symmetries.
-Another alternative is to require asymptotic symmetries to arise as restrictions to $E_\Sigma$ of symmetries of $E$, but this does not seem to make any difference if one restricts to local analysis as we do in this work.
+An alternative would be to define asymptotic symmetries as all symmetries of $(E_\Sigma,Q_\Sigma,T[1]\Sigma)$ modulo its own gauge symmetries.
+Another alternative is to require asymptotic symmetries to arise as restrictions to $E_\Sigma$ of symmetries of $E$, but this does not seem to make any difference if we restrict ourselves to local analysis, as we do in this work.